Add Your Art to This Book

 If you want to ensure that your art is not used by a business you can opt for the Creative Commons Attribution-NonCommercial- ShareAlike 4.0 International (CC BY-NC-SA 4.0) license, with the same grant of non-attribution within the SCA community.
 This indicates that a business may not use your art as part of their logo or signage, and may not sell products that incorporate your design, unless they first contact you to negotiate special permission.

 Alternately, if you’re willing to make your art freely available to anyone with no restrictions at all, you may place it in the public domain.
-We will still credit you as the creator of the image, but then anyone will be able to copy, modify, and redistribute your illustration in any way they’d like.
+I will still credit you as the creator of the image, but then anyone will be able to copy, modify, and redistribute your illustration in any way they’d like.